St Helens, Isle of Wight: Amenities

 St Helens Primary School Broomlands Close St Helens.
-For much of 2008 it looked likely that the school would be closed following education reforms to move the island to a two-tier education system.
-The village protested with signs displayed across the village stating "We love St Helens Primary School".
-In March 2009 the school was saved from closure.
+For much of 2008, it looked likely that the school would be closed following education reforms to move the island to a two-tier education system, however the village protested with signs displayed across the village stating "We love St Helens Primary School", which in March 2009 prevented the school from closure.